rubenwardy/minetest_modding_book/en/chapters/inventories.md

 }
 {% endhighlight %}

-You can then set the list like this:
+You can then set the list:

 {% highlight lua %}
 inv:set_list("list_one", list)